 While much that has been reported about this brief tenure appears apocryphal, one interesting fact about the reign of Okonkwo as governor was it gives some insight into a subtle part of the strategy the Biafran High Command adopted to incorporate non-Igbos into the realisation of the Republic of Biafra.
 “Ethnic cleansing” and “forceful subjugation” are widely reputed to be the strategy by which the Biafran High Command was going to dominate non-Igbo Easterners and Mid-Westerners.
 Such a claim has currency because of the incomplete history of the annexation of the Mid-West.
 Did the Biafran High Command ever make plans to “cleanse” the ethnic groups of what now constitutes the Mid-West peoples?
 It is a rational question.
 Besides suppositional or unverified evidence, there is no proof that such an action was ever planned or undertaken even though there was much resistance from the aforementioned groups towards the Biafran army.
 War is a very terrible thing and has its costs which are usually even more terrible and enduring.
 One cannot make excuses for war and its consequences.
 Yet, rumours and talk of violent secession or the unlikely belief in “peaceful secession” seems to have captured the nation today.

 The paramount goal of Albert Okonkwo was to “persuade” (with the help of the barrel of a gun) the people of the Mid-West to declare their own Republic as the Eastern region had done and the Western region had promised to do but never did.
-The Biafrans knew the Mid-West had the werewithal to stand alone as a nation.
-In fact, the autonomous independent “Republic of the Mid-West” or “Republic of Benin” according to mainstream history was declared by Okonkwo on October 19, 1967; a day before Col Murtala Mohammed regained control of the region with a decisive military victory.
+The Biafrans knew the Mid-West had the wherewithal to stand alone as a nation.
+The autonomous independent “Republic of the Mid-West” or “Republic of Benin” according to mainstream history was declared by Okonkwo on October 19, 1967; a day before Col Murtala Mohammed regained control of the region with a decisive military victory.
 There is at least one credible source that the independent Republic of Mid-West was declared by Okonkwo on behalf of the Biafran High command as early as August 1967.
-It is evident that the Biafrans knew the South-South was not part of them and resorted to persuasion.
+The Biafrans knew the South-South was not part of them and resorted to persuasion.

 Nevertheless, Biafra in the Mid-west is an interesting missing piece of Nigerian history like others that may perhaps create some useful new perspective on the current state of ethnic relations within Nigeria.
 It is a possibility worth exploring.
 The seeds of the future are often found in events of the past.
 At least, we should learn from our mistakes not repeat them.